apache/spark/docs/security.rst

     { "use_beeline": true, "principal": "hive/_HOST@EXAMPLE.COM", "proxy_user": "owner"}

-and in your DAG, when initializing the HiveOperator, specify
+and in your DAG, when initializing the HiveOperator, specify:

 .. code-block:: bash